JahidulHasanSuhel/Concepts-of-SOLID/OpenClosed.md

 ```
 Let's suppose that you wrote the `PaymentManager` class to manage Credit card payments, and it is working fine.
 But now, you need to add a new payment method, for example, Debit card.
 It's ok, because Credit cards and Debit cards are similar.

 But, what if you need to add a new payment method, for example, Bitcoin?
-You will need to modify the `PaymentManager` class, and this violates the OCP.
+You will need to **modify the `PaymentManager` class, and this violates the OCP**.
 ```
 public class PaymentManager {
     public void pay(double amount) {